 |Ports||2x Gigabit Ethernet WAN/LAN on each unit|

 ASUS ZenWiFi XD4 is a WiFi 6 system with all new WiFi 6 technologies like OFDMA for improved efficiency and faster WiFi link speed.
-It will also benefit older Wireless AC devices since the mesh WiFi will provide a stronger WiFi coverage, it will result in a faster WiFi speed.
+It will also benefit older Wireless AC devices since the mesh WiFi will provide a stronger WiFi coverage for your entire home.
+Naturally, when the WiFi coverage is stronger, the speed and stability of the WiFi connection will improve even for older WiFi devices.

-There’re only 2 Gigabit LAN/WAN ports on each unit of the ZenWiFi XD4 which means you’ll need to purchase a Gigabit switch if you need more ports.
+There are only 2 Gigabit LAN/WAN ports on each unit of the ZenWiFi XD4 like most mesh WiFi systems in the market.
+You’ll need to purchase a Gigabit switch if you need more ports.
 It’s also possible to configure the ZenWiFi XD4 into Ethernet backhaul mode or use the LAN ports on each unit to connect more devices.

 The setup process for the ZenWiFi XD4 can be done with the ASUS Router app.
 Although setup using the web interface is still possible, I suggest using the app as the onboarding process works better.
 All units that come in the box are identical in specs and you can use any one of them to be configured as the mesh router.